|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 42nd BG c1944

-Lat 5° 15' 0S Long 154° 37' 60E Located on the southern coast of Buka island.
-To the south is the Buka Passage and Bonis on Bougainville Island.
-Known as simply "Buka" or "Buka Town".
+Lat 5° 15' 0S Long 154° 37' 60E Buka is located on the southern coast of Buka island.
+To the south is the Buka Passage and beyond Bonis on the northern coast of Bougainville Island.
+Also known as "Buka Town".
+Today, Buka is located in Buka Rural LLG in the Northern Bougainville District in the Autonomous Region of Bougainville (AROB) in Papua New Guinea (PNG).
+Buka is the district capital of Northern Bougainville District.

 During the morning of March 9, 1942, a Japanese invasion force entered Queen Carola Harbor on the western side of Buka island.
 In addition to mine sweeping operations, a naval landing force landed on Buka and carried out mopping-up around the anchorage the following day.